Should I Live in Bali with my Baby?

 As I said before, taking advantage of the very affordable babysitting and nannies.
 The Balinese love children and you will feel very comfortable in their presence.
 Most speak relatively good English and are very experienced either with other expats families or through working in hotels.
 So many became like family to us!

 We both learned a lot from mixing with Indonesian people.
 We immersed ourselves in their culture and learned the value of patience, kindness, and true happiness.
 The Balinese people need little but are always up each morning to greet you with a big smile.

 It is quite common to have a gap year in Bali whilst on maternity leave or when your children are still quite young.
 As your children aren’t old enough to attend primary school, it gives you a lot more flexibility on where to settle in Bali and your living expenses can be a lot less too.
 International schools are expensive and that is one factor that stops families moving to Bali so take advantage and make the most it when you have little ones.

-For a discussion on this and so much more please contact me and we can talk through your plans and our consulting service.
+For a discussion on this and so much more please get in touch or, if you’re thinking of moving to Bali, we can help talk through your plans as part of our consulting service.